mrguisher/turn-timer/README.md

 * SCSS

 ## Features
-Admin:
 * start game with random player
 * change player order
 * set number of players
 * set turn duration

-Player:
 * stop countdown
+TBA:
-* save overall player time for statistical purposes (TBA)
+* save overall player time for statistical purposes
+* prevent screen sleep

+## Launch
+To run this project:
+clone it, go to the project directory and install it locally using npm:

+`$ npm install`
+`$ ng serve`